Quote: Crime stats don’t lie-but they don’t tell the whole truth either.

 Households in the United States experienced 13.4 million property victimizations in 2022, up from 11.7 million in 2021.
 The rate of property victimization in 2022 was 101.9 victimizations per 1,000 households, higher than the rate in 2021 (90.3 per 1,000).

-Per the National Crime Victimization Survey for 2023, Households in the United States experienced 13.6 million property victimizations in 2023.
-The number of property victimizations was comparable to the number in 2022 but higher than the 12.8 million in 2019.
+Per the National Crime Victimization Survey for 2024, households in the United States experienced 13.1 million property victimizations in 2024, which was comparable to the number in 2023 but larger than the number 5 years before, in 2020 (12.1 million).
 Property crime includes burglary or trespassing, motor vehicle theft, and other types of household theft.

 FBI Property Crimes Reported To Law Enforcement

 For 2023, the FBI suggests declines in all forms of property crimes except for vehicle theft (which increased considerably).
-It’s –2.4 percent overall, for burglary, -7.6 percent, for Larceny, -4.4 percent, for Motor Vehicle Theft, it increased by 12.6%.
+It’s –2.4 percent overall, for burglary, -7.6 percent, for Larceny, -4.4 percent, for motor vehicle theft, it increased by 12.6%.

 Other Sources For Property Crimes